notwaldorf/notwaldorf.github.com/_posts/2020-02-21-typedoc-toc.markdown

 ## Things that aren't solutions
 In the order that I've tried them:
+- the `--mode modules` flag: the word "modules" is a lie here and really just means "under a namespace" not like...
+ES6 modules ([tracking issue](https://github.com/TypeStrong/typedoc/issues/109))
 - the `--excludeNotExported` flag: it helps to generate docs for only the exported _functions_, but not files
 - the `-excludePrivate` flag: same as above
-- the `--mode modules` flag: the word "modules" is a lie here and really just means "under a namespace" not like...
-ES6 modules ([tracking issue](https://github.com/TypeStrong/typedoc/issues/109))
-- using the `--exclude` flag: this is nice in theory, but I have like 30+ private files that shouldn't be documented and only like 5 top level exports, so that regex will suck.
+- the `--exclude` flag: this is nice in theory, but I have like 30+ private files that shouldn't be documented and only like 5 top level exports, so that regex will suck.
 Also, my experience is that next time someone adds a file they want or don't want documented they won't know to add it to this list and we're back to having a problem